JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    }
    ```

-   The date will have the "MMMM DD, YYYY" format, for example, OCTOBER 5, 2022.
+   The date will be in the "MMMM DD, YYYY" format, for example, OCTOBER 5, 2022.

 7. Add another suspending function, `launchPhrase()`, that will create a message using the `getDateOfLastSuccessfulLaunch()`
    function: